 While results were similar in 1989, from that point onward interest in his work went in to a steep decline.
 This was due, in part, to the overall collapse in the Australian art market.
 Few of his paintings appeared at auction during the following seven years and by 1998 the average price of the ten paintings sold that year was just under to $18,000.
 Nevertheless, at the dawn of the secondary market for Aboriginal art in 1994, the year Sotheby’s held their first specialist sale, works by Albert Namatjira held 43 of the highest 50 results ever achieved for Aboriginal paintings.
 They occupied all of the highest ten results other than the record setting work credited to Tommy McRae.
 By the following year his highest priced work had dropped to seventh on the all time list and only 22 remained amongst the top 50.
 A year later only six remained.

-By the time of the important exhibition Seeing the Centre: The Art of Albert Namatjira 1902-1959, curated by Alison French for the National Gallery of Australia in 2002, not a single work by Namatjira was amongst the highest 50 prices achieved for Aboriginal artworks.
+By 2002, the year of the important exhibition Seeing the Centre: The Art of Albert Namatjira 1902-1959, curated by Alison French for the National Gallery of Australia, not a single work by Namatjira remained amongst the highest 50 prices achieved for Aboriginal artworks.
 However this exhibition provoked a re-evaluation of his work and re-invigorated interest in his paintings.
 Between 2003 and 2006 prices steadily increased from the nadir in the late 1990s, to an average price close to $25,500.
 In November 2005 Christies achieved a record of $50,190 for Neey-Too-gulpa, (Lot 26).
 Measuring 35.5 x 46.5 cm, it had been estimated at $35,000-45,000.
 In Deutscher-Menzies final sale of that year, another work of similar size sold for $48,000 (Lot 25).
 In fact, all of the artist’s top ten results have been achieved since 2003 with over 50 sales recorded as having exceeded $30,000.

 It is difficult to trace all of the works offered in order to detect which works failed to sell, and were subsequently successful at auction.
 The duplication of titles, the lack of dates on most of his works, and inconsistencies in measurements, is far too confusing.
 However investors should note, that of the top 50 results achieved for this artist, the vast majority have sold for between 5% and 20% above their high estimates.
 Even when looking at works in the lower price range, valuations by auction houses have continually underestimated the level of interest, and the amount collectors were prepared to pay.
-The prejudice against Namatjira amongst some appraisers has been ‘out of kilter’ with the public's enchantment with his works.
-This prejudice is highly unlikely to continue given the current strength of the art market and the stunning results achieved for this artist during 2006 and beyond.
-He was the 3rd most successful artist of the year in 2009 and 2nd most successful in every year subsequently other than 2014 when he finished on top of the list.
-With 25 of 27 works finding buyers in 2018 and the sale of a work for $63,250 setting a new 6th highest record he finished the year once more in 3rd place.
+The prejudice against Namatjira amongst some appraisers during the first decade of the 21st century was ‘out of kilter’ with the public's enchantment with his works.
+This prejudice did not continue post 2005.

-In April and May 2006 Sotheby’s sold Ghost Gum, 36 x 24.5 cm for a record $58,800 (Lot 35), and Mt Heuglin, 35 x 35 cm for $52,800 (Lot 16).
+In 2006 when Sotheby’s sold Ghost Gum, 36 x 24.5 cm for $58,800 (Lot 35), and Mt Heuglin, 35 x 35 cm for $52,800 (Lot 16).
 Both sold well above their high estimates.
 Then, in October, at their Aboriginal fine art sale which featured important works from the Wallent Collection, Sotheby’s achieved a new high water mark for the artist.
 A rare depiction of the early Hermannsburg mission, Hermannsburg Mission with Mt Hermannsburg in Background 1936 or 1937 , estimated at $40,000-60,000 sold for $96,000 smashing the previous record by more than $30,000 (Lot 23).
 In 2008, despite the gloomy art market overall, another undated but beautiful image called simply Ghost Gum sold for the artist's second highest record (prior to 2016) of $66,000 at the Sotheby’s October sale (Lot 168).
 Again in 2009 an impressive result for Ghost Gums, Central Australia saw the vendor realise $61,200, the artist's current sixth record.
-Since the beginning of 2010 no less than 260 works have been offered for sale of which 202 have sold.
-2016 saw another iconic image of the early Hernmannsburg mission set the artist's new record at $122,000 and a very lovely image of Ormiston Gorge sell for $85,400.
+Since the beginning of 2010 Namatjira's success rate at auction has been higher than that of any other individual artist.
+It has consitently oscillated between 70 and 93%.
+The artist's highest price ever was set in 2016 when an iconic image of the early Hernmannsburg mission sold for $122,000.
+Another very lovely image of Ormiston Gorge sold in the same auction for $85,400.

 These results, and the affection in which Albert Namatjira is held in the national psyche, should ensure that prices for his most successful works will continue to steadily increase over time despite any changes in taste and fashion.